 This method requires a different strategy for test taking.
 You may have learned to answer all the questions that you know and then go back to the others.
-This strategy is not possible in a single-question, no backtracking testing method.
+This strategy is not possible in a single question, no backtracking testing method.
 On the other hand, since this course uses open-book testing, many students find that those questions about which they had doubts are the ones that they want to look up in the book.
 They can take a quick look to refresh their memories and then proceed with confidence.
-If single-question, no backtrack, open book testing sounds like a method with which you will be comfortable, this online psychology class is probably a good fit for your assessment style.
+If single question, no backtrack, open book testing sounds like a method with which you will be comfortable, this online psychology class is probably a good fit for your assessment style.

-Syllabus quiz: You will take this quiz after you read this syllabus carefully.
-It is due by 9pm (EST) on Thursday, May 20.
+Syllabus Quiz: You will take this quiz after you read this syllabus carefully.
+It is due by 9 PM (EDT) on Thursday, May 18.
 The syllabus quiz is designed to ensure that you understand the structure of this course and can be taken as many times as needed.

-Reading quizzes: You will take a quiz for each chapter in this course.
+Reading Quizzes: You will take a quiz for each chapter in this course.
 All material presented in the textbook and in that chapter's online lecture could be on the quiz.
-Quizzes are due by 9pm on

-Thursdays and 9pm on Sundays each week.
+Quizzes are due by 9 PM on Thursdays and 9 PM on Sundays each week.
 You will have 45 minutes to complete the quiz once you begin.
 After this time is up, you will be prevented from making further changes.

-Exams: The midterm exam will be open for 30 hours from 3:00 pm Monday, June 7 until 9:00 pm Tuesday, June 8.
+Exams: The midterm exam will be open for 30 hours from 3 PM Monday, June 5 until 9 PM Tuesday, June 6.
 The midterm exam will cover textbook and lecture materials and CogLabs from Chapters 1-7.
-The final exam will be open for 30 hours from 3:00 pm Wednesday, June 30th until 9:00 pm on Thursday, July 1st.
+The final exam will be open for 30 hours from 3 PM Wednesday, Jun 28 until 9 PM on Thursday, June 29.
 The final exam is cumulative, meaning all material covered in the assigned textbook reading and online lectures and CogLabs could be on the assessment, although the majority of the material will be from Chapters 7-12.
 You will have 120 minutes to complete each exam.

-Exam make-up policy: Observing a Religious Holiday
+Exam Make-up Policy: Observing a Religious Holiday